- Port and firewall access

 Proxies and proxy support

-Proxies are generally tolerated by the Shuttle Windows Agent.
+Box Shuttle supports transparent proxies, but does not support explicit proxies.
 Make sure that the proxy’s certificate is installed correctly on the server where Windows Agent is installed.

 In some instances where a strict proxy is in effect, you may need to add

 upload.box.com to the allowlist.

 Anti-viral software and other security systems have in some instances also prevented the Windows app from starting or connecting.
 They should be evaluated in the normal course of troubleshooting.

 Troubleshooting connection issues